-

 Day 3

-Afternoon — Power, Oppression and the Therapeutic Process: Part One
+Power, Oppression and the Therapeutic Process: Part Two

 Day 1